Eclampsia: Risk factors

 Eclampsia, like pre-eclampsia, tends to occur more commonly in first pregnancies than subsequent pregnancies.
 Women who have long term high blood pressure before becoming pregnant have a greater risk of pre-eclampsia.
-Patients who have gestational hypertension and pre-eclampsia have an increased risk of eclampsia.
+Women who have gestational hypertension and pre-eclampsia have an increased risk of eclampsia.
 Furthermore, women with other pre-existing vascular diseases (diabetes or nephropathy) or thrombophilia disease such as the antiphospholipid syndrome are at higher risk to develop pre-eclampsia and eclampsia.
 Having a placenta that is enlarged by multiple gestation or hydatidiform mole also increases risk of eclampsia.
-In addition, there is a genetic component: a woman whose mother or sister had the condition is at higher risk than otherwise.
-Patients who have experienced eclampsia are at increased risk for pre-eclampsia/eclampsia in a later pregnancy.
-The occurrence of pre-eclampsia was 5% in white, 9% in Hispanic, and 11% in African American patients and this may reflect disproportionate risk of developing pre-eclampsia among ethnic groups.
-Additionally, black patients were also shown to have a disproportionately higher risk of dying from eclampsia.
+In addition, there is a genetic component: a person whose mother or sister had the condition is at higher risk than otherwise.
+Women who have experienced eclampsia are at increased risk for pre-eclampsia/eclampsia in a later pregnancy.
+The occurrence of pre-eclampsia was 5% in White, 9% in Hispanic, and 11% in African American patients and this may reflect disproportionate risk of developing pre-eclampsia among ethnic groups.
+Additionally, Black women were also shown to have a disproportionately higher risk of dying from eclampsia.

 Mechanism

 The mechanisms of eclampsia and preeclampsia are not definitively understood, but following provides some insight.
 The presence of a placenta is required, and eclampsia resolves if it is removed.
 Reduced blood flow to the placenta (placental hypoperfusion) may be a key feature of the process.
 It is typically accompanied by increased sensitivity of the maternal vasculature to agents which cause constriction of the small arteries, leading to reduced blood flow to multiple organs.
 Vascular dysfunction-associated maternal conditions such as Lupus, hypertension, and renal disease, or obstetric conditions that increase placental volume without an increase in placental blood flow (such as multifetal gestation) may increase risk for pre-eclampsia.
 Also, activation of the coagulation cascade can lead to microthrombi formation, which may further impair blood flow.
 Thirdly, increased vascular permeability results in the shift of extracellular fluid from the blood to the interstitial space which reduces blood flow and causes edema.
 These events can lead to hypertension, renal dysfunction, pulmonary dysfunction, hepatic dysfunction, and cerebral edema with cerebral dysfunction and convulsions.
 In clinical context, increased platelet and endothelial activation may be detected before symptoms appear.

 Hypoperfusion of the placenta is associated with abnormal modelling of the fetal–maternal placental interface that may be immunologically mediated.
-The pathogenesis of pre-eclampsia is poorly understood and may be attributed to factors related to the woman and placenta since pre-eclampsia is seen in molar pregnancies absent of a fetus or fetal tissue.
+The pathogenesis of pre-eclampsia is poorly understood and may be attributed to factors related to the pregnant person and placenta since pre-eclampsia is seen in molar pregnancies absent of a fetus or fetal tissue.
 The placenta normally produces the potent vasodilator adrenomedullin but it is reduced in pre-eclampsia and eclampsia.
 Other vasodilators, including prostacyclin, thromboxane A2, nitric oxide, and endothelins, are reduced in eclampsia and may lead to vasoconstriction.

 Eclampsia is associated with hypertensive encephalopathy in which cerebral vascular resistance is reduced, leading to increased blood flow to the brain, cerebral edema and resultant convulsions.
 An eclamptic convulsion usually does not cause chronic brain damage unless intracranial haemorrhage occurs.